How to Scientifically Decompose Personal OKRs? WBS Technology Application Guide

 2. WBS Practical Case Analysis

-Take the goal of "developing a personal website" as an example:graph TD
+Take the goal of "developing a personal website" as an example:

 A[Develop Personal Website] --> B[Requirement Analysis 1 Week]